 Derivative liabilities are adjusted to reflect fair value at each period end, with any increase or decrease in the fair value being recorded in the statement of operations.

 Acquisition Method.
 Acquisitions that meet the definition of a business under ASC 805, “Business Combinations,” (“ASC 805”) are accounted for using the acquisition method of accounting.
 Under the acquisition method of accounting, assets acquired, liabilities assumed, contractual contingencies, and contingent consideration, when applicable, are recorded at fair value at the acquisition date.
 Any excess of the purchase price over the fair value of the net assets acquired is recorded as goodwill.
 The application of the acquisition method of accounting requires management to make significant estimates and assumptions in the determination of the fair value of assets acquired and liabilities assumed in connection with the allocation of the purchase price consideration to the assets acquired and liabilities assumed.
-Transaction costs associated with business combinations are expensed as incurred and are included in general and administrative expense in the consolidated statements of operations.
-Contingent consideration, if any, is recognized and measured at fair value as of the acquisition date.
+Transaction costs associated with business combinations are expensed as incurred and are included in general and administrative expense in the condensed consolidated statements of operations.

 Cost Accumulation Model.
 Acquisitions that do not meet the definition of a business under ASC 805 are accounted for as an asset acquisition, utilizing a cost accumulation model.
 Assets acquired and liabilities assumed are recognized at cost, which is the consideration the acquirer transfers to the seller, including direct transaction costs, on the acquisition date.
 The cost of the acquisition is then allocated to the assets acquired based on their relative fair values.
 Goodwill is not recognized in an asset acquisition.
 Direct transaction costs include those third-party costs that can be directly attributable to the asset acquisition and would not have been incurred absent the acquisition transaction.